hostjane/hostjane.github.io/_pages/what-are-boards.md

 ---
 layout: default
 title: What are Boards?
-parent: Getting Started
+parent: Marketplace FAQ
 description: How boards, lists and cards work
 nav_order: 1
-permalink: /getting-started/what-are-boards/
+permalink: /marketplace-faq/what-are-boards/
 ---

 # Boards to assist your work